 The new wooden barracks, that were built for the POWs, were of flimsy construction and soon became infested with lice, fleas, and rats, which also spread rapidly among the POWs.
-Each man had a 3 foot by 6-foot area to sleep in on a straw mat.
+Each man had a 3-foot by 6-foot area to sleep in on a straw mat.
 One building collapsed during a storm on January 1, 1944, and killed eight POWs.
-One of the new barracks collapsed from the weight of snow on its roof on January 1st killing eight POWs.
+One of the new barracks collapsed from the weight of snow on its roof on January 1 killing eight POWs.
 The other POWs had to dig them out.
 The Japanese decided the camp was a mistake and moved the POWs to another location.
 The major improvement was that the barracks had stoves for heat and the POWs could bring coal from the docks to keep the fires going.
 The kitchen that cooked the POWs’ food was two miles from where the POWs were housed, so the POWs seldom had a hot meal.
 There was also no water supply and water had to be brought to the camp in drums.

-From September 3, 1943, to December 31st, a guard jumped on or kicked the POWs suffering from beriberi and malnutrition.
+From September 3 to December 31, a guard jumped on or kicked the POWs suffering from beriberi and malnutrition.
 He ordered them to stand at attention and to bow.
 He was also known for appropriating the Red Cross packages sent to the camp for the POWs.
 Any POW who did get put on sick call had his food rations cut in half.
 The Japanese misappropriated medical supplies sent by the Red Cross for use by the Japanese personnel in the camp.
 In October 1943, he had those POWs suffering from dysentery brought to him.
 When they arrived, he poked them in their stomachs with a stick.
-He also hit them on the head and body with his hands, fists, and with a stick to get them to go to work since so many POWs were needed each day.
+He also hit them on the head and body with his hands, fists, and a stick to get them to go to work since so many POWs were needed each day.

 Punishment in the camp was extreme with POWs being beaten senseless and revived with cold water so they could be beaten again.
 Usually, the beatings took place because the POW had been caught stealing food while unloading a ship.
 After the POW was beaten to the Japanese satisfaction, he was thrown into the guardhouse.
 When he was released he went back to work.
 POWs caught stealing food a second time were put in the “extreme guardhouse,” after being severely beaten, without a blanket (regardless of season) without shoes, socks, or overcoat.
 The man’s food ration was also caught in half.
 When he was released the beatings continued.
 When two POWs were caught stealing Red Cross packages, they were beaten repeatedly over several days and tied up outside only in their underwear.
 They later died of exposure